d12/crux-app-docs/docs/documentation-for-climbers/crux-app-features/setting-climbs.md

 In Crux, we allow you to select or take a photo for each climb.
 This means that if your holds change, or if you want to set a climb on a new area of the wall, you can just take a photo and upload it to Crux.
 There's no additional charge or fee for additional photos.

-Obviously needing to take a photo every time would be tedious, so we allow you to re-use previously uploaded photos as well.
+Obviously needing to take a photo every time you set a climb would be tedious, so we allow you to re-use previously uploaded photos as well.
 More about this in the following sections :)

 ## How to set a climb